 12) And lastly, all the purported great comments or sellers on these forums - how many posts do they have?
 You'll find that the more knowledgeable (or those who know all and see all) have very high post count.
 How can anyone be successful and knowledgeable when they spend their time posting 6, 7 and 10 times a day.
 Ask yourself that one!

 13) And yes, we won't garner any great criticism from this information (surprise) as they're not our customer base; thank God!
-Besides, few forum members don't have any funds to buy the quality that real cuemakers need to purchase.
+Besides, few forum members have any funds to buy the quality that real cuemakers need to purchase.
 How can they have any money when all they do is post messages all day long.
 If they had customers they wouldn't have time to post.
+Common sense if you ask me.

 None of the above is etched in stone but missing any of the above should wave some flags.
 Remember it's caveat emptor online and it's CAVEAT EMPTOR dealing with fly-by-nights.
 Just do some due diligence and exercise good common sense.
 Thank you.